cyrus19901/bpl-client/README.md

     account vanity <string>               Generate an address containing lowercased <string> (WARNING you could wait for long) message sign <message>                Sign a message
-    message verify <message> <publickey>  Verify the <message> signed by the owner of <publickey> (you will be prompted to provide the signature) shBPL                                 No you don't want to use this command
+    message verify <message> <publickey>  Verify the <message> signed by the owner of <publickey> (you will be prompted to provide the signature) account monitor <address>  Put the address you want to monitor and whenever te transaction occurs it will return the new balance and the address of the wallet shBPL                                 No you don't want to use this command
 ```